pywbem/pywbem/DEVELOP.md

     If the safety run fails, you need to fix the safety issues that are reported.

+6. Add a new tag for the version that is being released and push it to the remote repo.
+This needs to be done before pushing the changes because the version is calculated based on the most recent tag in the commit history.

+        git tag ${MNU}
+        git push --tags

 7. Commit your changes and push the topic branch to the remote repo: